Myself-Ikram/To-Do-List/README.md

 # To-Do-List
 The definition is a simple one.
 It's a list of tasks you need to complete or things that you want to do

+<h3>Technology Used:</h3>

-->This list is created using HTML,CSS as FrontEnd and NodeJs/ExpressJs & Ejs,MongoDB/Mongoose as BackEnd.
+->This list is developed using HTML,CSS as FrontEnd and NodeJs/ExpressJs & Ejs,MongoDB/Mongoose as BackEnd.

-->The data is stored in local database.
+->The data will be stored in local database.

+<h3>Functionalities</h3>

 ->You can add/remove tasks easily.